ejeinc/Meganekko/README.md

     </activity>
 </application>
 ```

+`<meta-data android:name="com.samsung.android.vr.application.mode" android:value="vr_only" />` is added by Meganekko so you don't have to put it in AndroidManifest.

 osig file is required to launch Meganekko app in Gear VR.
 See [Oculus developer document](https://developer.oculus.com/osig/) for more information.